yojoecapital/notes/CS-585 Natural Language Processing/9-Generalized-Linear-Models.md

 #### Inverse Logit & SoftMax

 - inverse logit maps from linear outputs to normalized probabilities for binary classification
-- what if we have more that 2 classes? ==categorical logistic regression==
+- what if we have more that 2 classes? **categorical logistic regression**
 - SoftMax: (also recall from [`word2vec`](6-Neural-Word-Embeddings.md#SoftMax))

 $$